IsaiahInGithub/Mac-OS/README.md

 # Mac-OS

-A website which looks like Mac OS and works a little bit like Mac OS, use "npm start" to run the website
+A website which looks like Mac OS and works a little bit like Mac OS, open the "index.html" file with a browser to run the website!